TimTeaFan/tt_website/content/post/2023-dplyr-many-models/index.md

 So far, we've wrapped the results of our `rowwise` operations in [`list()`](https://rdrr.io/r/base/list.html) when they produced non-atomic vectors.

 A common issue when inspecting the results is that these list-columns are often unnamed, making it difficult to determine which element we're examining.
-For instance, suppose that we want to double-check the output of our call to `broom::glance(mod)` stored in the `modstat` column\`.
+For instance, suppose that we want to double-check the output of our call to `broom::glance(mod)` stored in the `modstat` column.
 Let's look at the fourth element:

 <div class="highlight">